 Being the first and oldest college of the University, The College of Business Administration (CBA) at Rafik Hariri University was established in 1999.
-Since then, the College has grown significantly and presently offers seven undergraduate business programs in Accounting, Business Computing, Finance and Banking, Human Resources Management, Management, Marketing, Marketing and Advertising.
-In addition, the College offers a graduate MBA program in general business.
+Since then, the College has grown significantly and presently offers six undergraduate business programs in Accounting, Business Information Technology Management, Finance and Banking, Human Resources Management, Management, Marketing and Advertising.
+In addition, the College offers a graduate MBA program in General Business Management.
 Moreover, the CBA takes pride in being the first in Lebanon and the Arab World to offer a graduate MBA program with specialization in Oil and Gas Management.